Waking up early has become a contest among men.

 Night vs Early Morning

 I’ve never pulled an “all nighter.”
-I used to actually wake up really early and study before a test back in my college days.
+In fact, I used to do the total opposite.
+I used to go to sleep and wake up really early and study before a test back in my college days.
 We’re talking 4 am to begin studying for a test at 9 am.

 I’m a morning person.
 At night my brain shuts off.
 I can do mindless work like answer emails, read, come up with ideas and what not.
 Work that simply does not require a lot of brain power.
 Trying to do creative work at night is agonizingly difficult for me.
 I’m just not in the zone.